North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 South Rim

-Places to Stay and things to do After your Rim to Rim Grand Canyon Hike
+Places to Stay and things to do After Hiking The Grand Canyon Trail

 South Rim is much more popular than the North Rim.
 Only a 90 minute drive from Flagstaff, it’s easy to access with far more amenities available.